 Everyone would prefer to maintain some level of privacy when using the internet, no matter what your reasons are for.
 Whether you want more privacy from corporations who want to use your data for profit, to hide embarrassing personal search histories from friends and family, or make secretive purchases for birthdays in online stores, there are things that you can do to ensure that your activity is hidden from prying eyes.
-Read on for ways in which you can reduce the risk of damaging or embarrassing slip-ups online.

 The common sentiment that online tracking is fine if you have nothing to hide is wholly flawed.
 While you may not be being tracked down by the FBI via cookies, but it’s perfectly reasonable to want to avoid tracking by corporations.
 Your browser is a hotbed of information that gets distributed to marketers who use your history and data to construct a profile of who you are and what you enjoy.
 They can then use that information for not-so-nefarious purposes such as targeted adverts.
 However, there really isn’t much stopping these groups from misusing your data down the line—just because they’re saying they’re not doing it now, doesn’t mean they won’t in the future.
 Make use of private browsing search engines and incognito modes, when possible, to reduce the amount of data obtained from you.

 While it can be unavoidable to share a password with your partner or those you trust, try to limit who has you passwords.
 Ideally, nobody should have any of this data.
 Where possible, instead of giving out a password, log that person in yourself.
 If you have given passwords out, consider changing them once that person is finished using your account.
 Avoid using online, shared platforms to store sensitive information too.
 Dropbox and shared Google drives aren’t the place for your personal information.
 Keep those important documents safe and secure on your own PC.